sonatype-nexus-community/nexus-format-archetype/src/test/resources/projects/it1/reference/README.md

 #### Build with Docker

-`docker build -t nexus-repository-foo:0.0.1 .`
+    docker build -t nexus-repository-foo .

 #### Run as a Docker container

-`docker run -d -p 8081:8081 --name nexus nexus-repository-foo:0.0.1`
+    docker run -d -p 8081:8081 --name nexus-repository-foo nexus-repository-foo

 For further information like how to persist volumes check out [the GitHub repo for our official image](https://github.com/sonatype/docker-nexus3).

-The application will now be available from your browser at http://localhost:8081
+After allowing some time to spin up, the application will be available from your browser at http://localhost:8081.

+To read the generated admin password for your first login to the web UI, you can use the commands below against the running docker container:

+    docker exec -it nexus-repository-foo /bin/bash
+    $ cat /nexus-data/admin.password

+For simplicity, you should check `Enable anonymous access` in the prompts following your first login.

 ## Using Foo With Nexus Repository Manager 3